Who we are

 Summer Exhibition: Blackball Belles

 Following on from last summer's popular 'Blackball Blokes' exhibition, Caroline Selwood and Tania Smallridge have been gathering the women's stories.
+Open now.

 We run a one day interactive programme, Without our brain and muscle, designed for years: 6-10.
 The children are transported back to early last century conditions, the miners going to work for insufficient pay and the family budget stretched.
 What can they do?